Azure/data-api-builder/docs/dab-cli.md

 ### **`update`**
-To update properties of any Entity present in the config.
+Update the properties of any database entity in the configuration file.

 **Syntax**: `dab update [entity-name] [options]`

 **Example:** `dab update Publisher --permissions "authenticated:*"`

-**NOTE:** `dab update` supports all the options that is supported by `dab add`.
-Additionally, it also supports the below given options.
+**NOTE:** `dab update` supports all the options that are supported by `dab add`.
+Additionally, it also supports the below listed options.

 | Options | Required    | Default Value    | Description |
 | :---   | :--- | :--- | :--- |